 The Impact on Cyber Security Professionals and Careers

 As long as we see more users coming online and more operations shifting to the digital domain, the demand for cyber security professionals will grow.
 Identity and security professionals will be needed to help implement and validate zero trust networks and enable device-based identity and MFA.
 End-to-end monitoring will require professionals with monitoring expertise and experience.

 Along with the demand, there will be a change in the expectation for roles and responsibilities in this field.
 For example, in the past, an application security engineer would be expected to understand code vulnerabilities.
 Now, the expectations have expanded to include understanding the software development process to support DevSecOps.
 Similar shifts in expectations apply to all roles in cyber security.

 Rohit had some advice for people embarking on or building a career in cyber security.
 First and foremost, you should learn about the field's breadth and the various roles in it.
 Secondly, you should understand your strengths and interests.
 If you have deductive skills and an interest in catching bad guys, security monitoring might be a good choice.
 If you have strong development skills, application security and code review might be for you.
 You need not have a cyber security background to succeed in cyber security, so long as you match your background and interests to the right role in cyber security and gain the proper training.

 Rohit covered much more in the session, including answering questions from the live audience.
 You can see this additional discussion in the webinar replay above.

 Simplilearn has many more resources on cyber security, including articles and ebooks.
-If you are ready to look into cyber security certification, check out the courses and Master's programs Simplilearn offers.
+If you are ready to look into cyber security certification in India, check out the courses and Master's programs Simplilearn offers.